Skip to content

 import { extractCollisionShapes, toPhysicsColliders } from "@yagejs/tilemap";

-Use the tilemap dimensions to constrain the camera:
+Use the tilemap dimensions to constrain the camera.
+The camera is an entity you spawn in the scene:

 };